 The Hanover seeks to monitor and control risk exposure through an enterprise-wide risk management framework.
-Six major sources of risk are monitored and modeled, which include environmental and social factors, such as climate change, increased weather severity, and human capital development, among others.
+Six major sources of risk are monitored and modeled, and these sources of risk are influenced by environmental and social factors such as climate change, increased weather severity, and human capital development, among others.